 And not waving but drowning.

-At the root of High-functioning BPD is a dismemberance with a part of yourself.
-You have dislodged the part of you that is vulnerable, hurt and angry to the basement of your psyche, and pretend that it was never there.
-Because you this split, things become furthermore polarised.
+At the root of High-functioning BPD is a dismemberment with a part of yourself.
+You have dislodged the part of you that is vulnerable, hurt and angry to the basement of your psyche, and you pretend that it was never there.
+Because you initiated this split, things become furthermore polarised.
 Your ‘inner BPD’ is forced to hold all the wounds, sorrow and rage, while the tough part of you gets increasingly rigid and cold.

 Therefore, the first step to healing is learning to trust yourself.
 You are no longer a helpless child, and you are now capable of much more.
 Taking a compassionate stance, you can expand your window of tolerance for a wider spectrum of life experience— both positive and negative, intense and mundane, fleeting and long-lasting.

-Right now, see if you can slow down, soften your heart, and hear from the part of you that you have shoved into the shadow.
+Right now, see if you can slow down, soften your heart, and hear from the part of you that you have shoved into the shadows.
 At first, this may be a daunting idea, but soon you will realise it is not more difficult than nurturing a hurting child.
-The part of you that has been split off — your ‘splinter personality’— is waiting to be re-membered, reintegrated and re-accepted into your inner family.
+The part of you that has been split off — your ‘splinter personality’— is waiting to be remembered, reintegrated and re-accepted into your inner family.
 Like a hungry child, they sometimes cry, sometimes yell and sometimes protest to get your attention.
 You may resent and reject these parts, and wish they would just go away, but does your soul really want to inflict further pain?
-If you walk past a desolate, crying child you met on the street, knowing they are starving for love, can you find compassion in your heart?
+If you walk past a desolate, crying child on the street, knowing they are starving for love, can you find compassion in your heart?
 There is a weeping child in you; rather than condemning them for being needy and intense, you can turn to them, speak to them, understand them and comfort them.